The double_list

 #include <micro-os-plus/utils/lists.h>

-Member Typedefs
+Public Member Typedefs Index

 using | is_statically_allocated = typename links_type::is_statically_allocated |

-Type indicating that the links node is statically allocated.
+Type indicating if the links node is statically allocated.
 More... | |

-using | |
+using | iterator = double_list_iterator< value_type > |

 Type of iterator over the values.
 More... | |

-using | |
+using | iterator_pointer = value_type * |

 Type of reference to the iterator internal pointer.
 More... | |